MarcWeber/vim-addon-text-objects/README.md

 - da, va, ..: delete an argument within (a, b, c) [1] dA,: trim arg: remove leading, trailing , and spaces

+  Note: Probably there should be a config option about whether spaces after (a, b) vs ( a, b ) should be preferred.

 [1]:
 implementation copied from: https://github.com/austintaylor/vim-commaobject